 Southeastern Legal Foundation (SLF), founded in 1976, is a national nonprofit, public interest law firm and policy center that advocates for constitutional individual liberties, limited government, and free enterprise in the courts of law and public opinion.
-In particular, SLF advocates to protect individual rights and the framework set forth to protect such rights in the Constitution.
+SLF advocates to protect individual rights and the framework set forth to protect such rights in the Constitution.
 This aspect of its advocacy is reflected in the regular representation of those challenging overreaching governmental and other actions in violation of the constitutional framework.
 See, e.g., Util.
 Air Regulatory Grp. v.
 EPA, 573 U.S. 302 (2014), and Nat'l Ass'n of Mfrs. v.
-Dep't of Def., 138 S. Ct.
-617 (2018).
+Dep't of Def., 583 U.S. 109 (2018)